 As long as we are on earth, it is impossible to destroy the environment without exploiting animals.
 The environment is an integral part of veganism.
 It is simply impossible to achieve our vision while destroying the environment.
 As we have discussed before, since animals used for food are but a very small proportion of all animals exploited, we posit that environmental degradation is a bigger exploitation vector for animals at large than factory farms.

-It seems like we are stating the obvious, but regrettably many organizations that label themselves as vegan are simply in the business of moving exploitation around, not ending it.
-They move it from non-human animals to human animals by certifying goods and services made using slavery, slavery-like conditions, child labour, or any other form of exploitative practices.
+It seems like we are stating the obvious, but unfortunately, many organizations that label themselves as vegan are simply in the business of moving exploitation around, not ending it.
+They move it from non-human animals to human animals by certifying goods and services made using slavery, slavery-like conditions, child labor, or any other form of exploitative practices.

 There are a few reasons for this.
 First, we define what is and is not sentient when in reality it is hard to translate the human animal experience of pain to other animals.
 We know that perception is subjective: For us, a pair of shoes is just that, but perhaps ants perceive them as mountains.
 Furthermore, just like any other scientific field, what is and is not sentient evolves.
 For example, decades ago the scientific consensus was that lobsters are not sentient, but over time the scientific consensus shifted.
 In addition, since we use the precautionary principle in veganism, we simply do not want to take a chance.